friskybear/frost_rs/README.md

 - p256
 - ristretto255

-**All outputs are base64url encoded strings and not encrypted!!**
+**All of the outputs are base64url encoded strings and not encrypted!!**
 **Note: In version 0.1.3 and above, the output of Dkg:round 2 will be automatically encrypted.
-Therefore, any output that is not marked as secret can be broadcasted.**
+Therefore, any output that is not marked as a secret can be broadcasted.**

 ## guide